Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 - Whilst awareness of carbon emissions and the role healthy soils can play in improving this is becoming better known, an area that is not yet widely appreciated is the nutritional quality of food grown.
 Generally, nutrition levels in all foods have been steadily dropping over the past few decades.
 However, through my soil analysis and LEAF farming practises, I have shown that sustainable agriculture can put more nutrients back into the soil, helping to reverse this trend and grow more nutritious crops for our food.

 Three forecasts for the sector

 - If we can achieve a globally recognised standard for soil carbon measurements, farmers will have a new source of revenue opened up in the form of carbon credits.
-AgricaptureCO₂ will hopefully lead the way to achieving this on an international scale as a trusted, verified, and certified standard.
+AgricaptureCO₂ will hopefully lead the way to achieve this on an international scale as a trusted, verified, and certified standard.

 - All farmers will move towards sustainable agricultural methods.
 It is sometimes called sustainable agriculture, regenerative agriculture or integrated farm management; call it what you like, but I think it is common sense farming.
-By improving the soil, we will be able to grow better quality crops, replacing man-made nitrogen with soil nutrition and biological sources such as rhizobia based products, use natural predators instead of insecticides, nurture pollinators, insects and birds and ultimately spend less money on growing more crops.
+By improving the soil, we will be able to grow better quality crops, replace man-made nitrogen with soil nutrition and biological sources such as rhizobia based products, use natural predators instead of insecticides, nurture pollinators, insects and birds and ultimately spend less money on growing more crops.

 - Sustainability will become integral for all brands as consumers will demand this.
-Consumers are placing more and more importance on sustainable actions, such as less packaging, recyclable packaging, ethical production.
+Consumers are placing more and more importance on sustainable actions, such as less packaging, recyclable packaging, and ethical production.
 Food brands that embrace these ideals will thrive, whereas brands that don’t make changes will not.